 ‘Friday Update’: Working with app reviews during ticket traffic spikes

-And why are app reviews (and replies) of such paramount importance to every brand?
-Think of it this way: the app stores are a public channel, and often your app page is the final touchpoint users will encounter before deciding to download your app.
-Your replies are visible to every single visitor who lands on this page - not just to the original reviewer.
+And why are app reviews (and replies) paramount to every brand?
+Think of it this way: the app stores are a public channel, and often your app page is the final touchpoint users will encounter before downloading your app.
+Your replies are visible to visitors who land on this page - not just to the original reviewer.

-In this AppFollow Academy Article, we’ll be taking a look at how to work with reviews specifically during ticket traffic spikes, or high-stress situations.
-To start off, let’s take a look at two popular use cases; both of which triggered developers to immediately begin working with reviews, in situations such as a bugged update release, new paid app version release, or interface changes.
+In this AppFollow Academy Article, we’ll look at how to work with reviews, specifically during ticket traffic spikes or high-stress situations.
+To start, let’s look at two popular use cases, both of which triggered developers to immediately begin working with reviews in situations such as a bugged update release, a new paid app version release, or interface changes.

 First use case: